How to tax a car and claim a car tax refund

 Just put this number into the online tax service and follow the steps.
 Job done.

-If you don't have a V11 reminder, you can also use the number your V5C (log book).
+If you don't have a V11 reminder, you can also use the number in your V5C (logbook).

 How do I know if my car is taxed?

-All you need is your car's make and the number plate, and it'll tell you when your tax is due for renewal as well as when your MOT is up.
+All you need is your car's make and the number plate.
+It'll tell you when your tax is due for renewal as well as when your MOT is up.